Microsoft MFA – Authentication Methods

 This article provides information on the various authentication methods users can choose from for use with Microsoft MFA.

-Microsoft Authenticator App Push Notification with number matching and location mapping.
-Requires the device to have a screen lock
+Microsoft Authenticator App - Push Notification with number matching and location mapping.

 This method offers convenience to users.
 When a user attempts to sign in, they will have the following experience: